 Gallery label from "Collection 1940s—1970s", 2019

 Painting or sculpture?
 Organic or industrial?
 Invitation or threat?
-A rectangle of canvas, like a painting, but one that pushes its faceted, equivocally machinelike mouth out from the wall, this un-titled work lives on ambiguity.
-What many have seen in Bontecou’s works of this kind, with their built-up rims and hollow voids, are the nacelles or casings of jet engines, and she, too, acknowledged their influences: "Airplanes at one time, jets mainly."
-Interest in the streamlined products of modernity may link Bontecou to Pop art, a movement developing at the time, but her work’s dark and restricted palette gives it a sobriety distant from much of Pop, and she describes the world more obliquely.
-Also, instead of replicating an engine’s metallic surfaces, she stitches panels of canvas over a steel skeleton.
-If this is a machine, it is a soft one—which, again, leads many to think of the body, and its charged interiors and openings.
+This untitled work is a rectangle of canvas, like a painting, but one that pushes its faceted, equivocally machinelike mouth out from the wall.
+Many have seen in Bontecou’s works of this kind, with their built-up rims and hollow voids, the nacelles or casings of jet engines.
+The artist, too, has acknowledged their inﬂuence: “Airplanes at one time, jets mainly,” she said, in answer to an interviewer’s question about the inspiration for her work.
+Interest in the streamlined products of modernity may link Bontecou to Pop art, a movement that was developing in the early 1960s, but her work’s dark and restricted palette gives it a sobriety distant from much of Pop, and she describes the world more obliquely.
+Also, instead of replicating an engine’s metallic surfaces, she has stitched panels of canvas over a steel skeleton.
+If this is a machine, it is a soft one—which, again, leads many to think of the body and its charged interiors and openings.

-Publication excerpt from The Museum of Modern Art, MoMA Highlights, New York: The Museum of Modern Art, revised 2004, originally published 1999, p.
-254.
+Publication excerpt from MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)